Cautious Bayesian MPC: Regret Analysis and Bounds on the Number of Unsafe Learning Episodes: ANALYSIS

+While the linear case as considered in the previous section covers a large portion of control applications, the increasing availability and performance of nonlinear MPC solvers motivates the extension to nonlinear reward and transition models.
+We therefore extend the analysis from Section~\ref{subsec:regularity_linear_concave} to the more general case of transition and reward functions $f$ and $\ell$ that are nonlinear and non-convex as well as more general state and input spaces of the form $\XX\mDef\{x\in\RR^n | g_x(x) \leq \mathbb 1\}$ and $\UU\mDef\{u\in\RR^m | g_u(u) \leq \mathbb 1\}$.
 To this end, we use a similar line of reasoning as in the proof of Theorem~\ref{thm:lipschitz_continuity_linear} to provide sufficient conditions on the resulting nonlinear MPC problem~\eqref{eq:mpc_problem} that ensure Assumption~\ref{ass:continuity_v}.
-In particular, we utilize results from~\cite{Liu1995} to analyze local continuity properties of KKT-based solutions of the MPC problem~\eqref{eq:mpc_problem} as follows. \begin{theorem} Let Assumption~\ref{ass:bounded_expected_cost_transition} hold and consider the MPC problem~\eqref{eq:mpc_problem} with $f,\ell,I,g_x$, and $g_u$ continuously differentiable and Lipschitz continuous.
+In particular, we utilize results from~\cite{Liu1995} to analyze local continuity properties of KKT-based solutions of the MPC problem~\eqref{eq:mpc_problem}, which results in sufficient conditions commonly used in nonlinear optimization algorithms~\cite{wachter2006implementation}, and in the nonlinear MPC literature~\cite[Chapter 8.6.1]{Rawlings2017}\re. \begin{theorem} Let Assumption~\ref{ass:bounded_expected_cost_transition} hold and consider the MPC problem~\eqref{eq:mpc_problem} with $f,\ell,I,g_x$, and $g_u$ continuously differentiable and Lipschitz continuous.
 If the linear independence (LI) and the strong second-order sufficient condition (SSOSC) according to \cite[3(a) and 3(d)]{Liu1995} hold for all admissible $x\in\RR^n$, $\mPa\in\RR^{n_{\mPa}}$, and $t=0,1,..,T-1$, then it follows that Assumption~\ref{ass:continuity_v} holds. \end{theorem} The main steps of the proof can be found in Appendix~\ref{app:proof_lipschitz_continuity_nonlinear}.
-The linear independence (LI) condition refers to the linear independence of the gradients of the active constraints at an optimum of~\eqref{eq:mpc_problem} with respect to the decision variables and ensure necessity of the corresponding KKT conditions.
+The linear independence (LI) condition refers to the linear independence of the gradients of the active constraints at an optimum of~\eqref{eq:mpc_problem} with respect to the decision variables and ensures necessity of the corresponding KKT conditions.
 In addition, the strong second-order sufficient condition (SSOSC) guarantees sufficiency of the KKT conditions and uniqueness of local solutions through a local positive definiteness condition of the Hessian of the Lagrangian with respect to the decision variables, also depending on the active constraints at the optimum.
 Consequently, if these conditions do not hold, situations where small deviations of $x$ cause a `jumping behavior' between different local optimal solutions of the MPC problem~\eqref{eq:mpc_problem} can occur and potentially lead to a non-Lipschitz continuous future reward function.
+While the imposed assumptions are difficult to verify, note that the LI condition is a common requirement for nonlinear solvers and that the SSOSC is the weakest condition to ensure existence and uniqueness of local solutions of the MPC problem~\eqref{eq:mpc_problem} for small perturbations of the initial condition $x$, see \cite{Kojima1980}.
+In addition, recent results connect these assumptions and the resulting Lipschitz continuity property to the actual underlying optimal control problems~\cite{dontchev2019lipschitz}.
+Importantly, note that, e.g., a normally distributed $\epsilon_F$ helps to smoothen the future reward through the expectation operator in~\eqref{eq:ass_continuity_v}, rendering the conditions for Bayesian MPC less restrictive than common assumptions from the nonlinear MPC literature.